 The summer is an excellent time for pasta salad.
-Pasta salad made with tortellini has always been my absolute favorite.
+Chicken salad with added tortellini has always been my absolute favorite.
 It adds even more delicious flavor than plain pasta, although I wouldn’t turn that down either.

 I love this pasta salad so much that I used the entire bag of frozen tortellini so that I would have leftovers in the refrigerator.
 It makes a little over three quarts, making it great for taking to get togethers.

-But, I’m going to be honest with you.
+I’m going to be honest with you, though.
 I love it so much that I ate it for almost every meal until it was gone.
 I can say that because mom didn’t have any at all since she isn’t eating pasta anymore.

 I can’t blame its absence on her at all.
 It was all me.
 I ate every bit of it and I wouldn’t mind if there was more.
 I’ve already checked the freezer to see if we have more tortellini. ha!